lfschenone/pixelmural/README.md

 Pixel by Pixel
 ==============
-An infinite canvas of collaborative pixel art.
+An infinite canvas of collaborative pixel art

 Bugs
 ----